Research Lecturer in Classics

 Teaching

-I teach most Greek language and literature papers.
-For Mods, I teach Homer’s Iliad (first term), Greek language (third to fifth terms), and Greek literary aspects of Texts and Contexts (third term).
-I teach the following papers for Greats: Greek Literature of the 5th century BCE, Greek Tragedy, Early Greek Hexameter Poetry, and Hellenistic Poetry.
-I also teach the Ancient and Classical French Tragedy paper for the joint school of Classics and Modern Languages.
+I teach a range of Greek language and literature papers.
+For Mods, I cover Papers I, II, VI (Greek Literature Portfolio, Commentary, and Prepared Translation), and VIII (Greek Unprepared Translation and Language).
+For Greats, I teach the following papers: Greek Literature of the 5th Century BCE, Greek Tragedy, Early Greek Hexameter Poetry, and Hellenistic Poetry.
+I also teach the Greek components for the joint schools of Classics and English and Classics and Modern Languages.

 Research

-My research focuses on the poetry of the Hellenistic period (4th–1st cent.
-BCE).
-I am particularly interested in exploring the various ways in which Hellenistic poets engage with both previous Greek poetry and indigenous traditions not only to praise their royal patrons, but also to define their own individuality.
+My research focuses on the poetry of the Hellenistic period (4th–1st century BCE), with particular interest in how Hellenistic poets engage with earlier Greek poetry and indigenous traditions.
+I explore how this intertextuality serves both to honor royal patrons and to assert poetic individuality.

-My first book, entitled Studies in the Reception of Pindar in Ptolemaic Poetry (De Gruyter: Berlin) was published in 2019.
-It examines the reception of the lyric poet Pindar (first half of the 5th century BCE) in the poetry produced in Alexandria under the first three Ptolemies (ca. 310–240 BCE).
+My first book, Studies in the Reception of Pindar in Ptolemaic Poetry (De Gruyter, 2019), examines the reception and reinterpretation of the lyric poet Pindar (early 5th century BCE) by poets in Alexandria under the first three Ptolemies (ca. 310–240 BCE).

 Selected Publications